risingwavelabs/rfcs/rfcs/0000-user-defined-aggregate-functions.md

 # Specify the schema of the aggregate function in the `udaf` decorator.
 @udaf(input_types=['BIGINT', 'INT'], result_type='BIGINT')
 class WeightedAvg:
-    # Create an empty accumulator.
+    # Create an empty state.
-    def create_accumulator(self) -> State:
+    def create_state(self) -> State:
-        accumulator = State()
+        state = State()
-        accumulator.sum = 0
+        state.sum = 0
-        accumulator.count = 0
+        state.count = 0
-        return accumulator
+        return state

     # Get the aggregate result.
     # The return value should match `result_type`.
-    def get_value(self, accumulator: State) -> int:
+    def get_value(self, state: State) -> int:
-        if accumulator.count == 0:
+        if state.count == 0:
             return None
         else:
-            return accumulator.sum / accumulator.count
+            return state.sum / state.count

-    # Accumulate a row to the accumulator.
+    # Accumulate a row to the state.
     # The last arguments should match `input_types`.
-    def accumulate(self, accumulator: State, value: int, weight: int): accumulator.sum += value * weight
+    def accumulate(self, state: State, value: int, weight: int): state.sum += value * weight
-        accumulator.count += weight
+        state.count += weight

-    # Retract a row from the accumulator.
+    # Retract a row from the state.
     # This method is optional.
 If not defined, the function is append-only and not retractable.
-    def retract(self, accumulator: State, value: int, weight: int): accumulator.sum -= value * weight
+    def retract(self, state: State, value: int, weight: int): state.sum -= value * weight
-        accumulator.count -= weight
+        state.count -= weight

-    # Merge the accumulator with another one.
+    # Merge the state with another one.
     # This method is optional.
 If defined, the function can be optimized with two-phase aggregation.
-    def merge(self, accumulator: State, other: State):
+    def merge(self, state: State, other: State):
-        accumulator.count += other.count
+        state.count += other.count
-        accumulator.sum += other.sum
+        state.sum += other.sum

-    # Serialize the accumulator into bytes.
+    # Serialize the state into bytes.
     # This method is optional.
-If not defined, the accumulator would be serialized using pickle.
+If not defined, the state would be serialized using pickle.
-    def serialize(self, accumulator: State) -> bytes:
+    def serialize(self, state: State) -> bytes:
         # default implementation
-        return pickle.dumps(accumulator)
+        return pickle.dumps(state)

-    # Deserialize the bytes into an accumulator.
+    # Deserialize the bytes into an state.
     # This method is optional.
-If not defined, the accumulator would be deserialized using pickle.
+If not defined, the state would be deserialized using pickle.
     def deserialize(self, serialized: bytes) -> State:
         # default implementation
         return pickle.loads(serialized)